oracle-livelabs/pts/ai-vector-search-apex-adb/tables/tables.md

 Compile the function `generate_text_response2` below.
 It is called from APEX.

-## OpenAI
+### OpenAI
-For connecting and authenticating to OpenAI you must have created the login credentials using DBMS\_VECTOR.CREATE\_CREDENTIAL in the previous lab.
+For connecting and authenticating to OpenAI you must have created the login credentials with an OpenAI API key using DBMS\_VECTOR.CREATE\_CREDENTIAL in the previous lab.
 Note: If you receive an HTTP response error ensure you have enough credits to use OpenAI.

 ```sql
 <copy>